wp-plugins/killer-further-reading/readme.txt

 == Frequently Asked Questions ==

-= Installed and activated the Plugin but cannot find any option for the plugin? =
+= Installed and activated the plugin but cannot find any option? =

 The plugin adds a widget and so you will see a new widget Killer Further Reading widget that can be dragged anywhere you prefer like in footer, sidebars or even after post (Provided your theme has a widget area there).

+For more questions queries or suggestions, you can always ask me on my [blog here](http://imtips.co/killer-further-reading.html).

+= Can I use the plugin in my theme and not as a widget? =

+Yes.
+You can call the function kfr_best_posts. if(function_exists('kfr_best_posts')) kfr_best_posts('the-tag-of-your-choice');

-For more questions queries or suggestions, you can always ask me on my blog <a href="http://imtips.co/killer-further-reading.html">here</a>.
+For more questions queries or suggestions, you can always ask me on my [blog here](http://imtips.co/killer-further-reading.html).

 == Screenshots ==

 1. Plugin Widget.

 == Changelog ==

+= 0.04 =
+* Support for Using anywhere in theme.

 = 0.03 =
 * FAQ Updates